coreytaylorcompchem/comp_chem/ml/adme_models/herg/README.md

 # DL model to predict hERG toxicity

 In this repo we have a model trained on Chembl data to predict hERG toxicity.

-The data was retrieved via the Chembl `webresource_client` API, which is pip installable.
-The retrieved data from Chembl is in `data_herg/herg_chembl.csv`.
-See `2025-08-08_retrieve_chembl_herg.ipynb` for code and further details re: post-processing clean-up of the data.

 The code and details of the model featurisation, specification, training and evaluation can be found in `2025-08-08_retrieve_chembl_herg.ipynb`.